liorksh/BowlingScoreCard/README.md

 2. Bowling game business logic (BowlingScorecard)
 3. Unit tests project (BowlingForFunTests)

+The business logic was written based on the Functional Programming concepts:
+* Pure functions.
+Each function is stateless.
+* Immutable objects and variables: creating new objects in case of change.
+* Trying to avoid loops and use recursions.

 ## Main methods

 1. Creating an empty score card by calling a static method:<br>